wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 1. Navigate to your project workspace on the W&B App.
 2. Click on the **Automations** tab on the left sidebar.
-3. From the list, select the name of the automation you want to view.

 ![](/images/artifacts/automations_sidebar.gif)

-Within the Automations section you can find the following properties of automations created for the artifact you selected:
+Within the Automations section you can find the following properties for each automations that was created in your project"

 - **Trigger type**: The type of trigger that was configured.
 - **Action type**: The action type that triggers the automation.
 Available options are Webhooks and Launch.